Visiting Barcelona in November

 5. Learn to Cook Paella!

 You can’t leave Barcelona without trying Spain’s signature dish… but why not go one further and learn how to cook your own rice and seafood feast (vegetarian options also available!)?
-During this fun and laidback experience your expert chef will take you on a tour of the famous Boqueria food market, before heading back to the kitchen to share the secrets of a great paella.
-As well as contributing to this culinary masterpiece, you also learn how to mix a mean jug of sangria.
-At just €65 per person, this is a great activity to do instead of a restaurant lunch or dinner.
-More info here, or hit the button below to reserve your space on Get Your Guide.
+During this fun, laidback experience your expert chef will take you on a tour of the famous Boqueria food market, before heading back to the kitchen to share the secrets of making a great paella, which naturally you eat afterwards.
+At just €69 per person, this is a great activity to do instead of a restaurant lunch or dinner.
+Reservations via Get Your Guide, or read about more cooking options here.

 6. Visit Girona & The Dali Museum

 Girona is one of Catalonia’s finest gems, a large medieval town crowned by a spectacular cathedral that was used to film several famous King’s Landing scenes in Game of Thrones.
 Meanwhile, the Dali Theatre Museum is one of the world’s most entertaining art museums – showcasing the madcap style of the godfather of Surrealism.
 Getting to both by public transport is a bit of a pain, but there are several minibus tours that leave from Barcelona on a daily basis.
-I’d recommend this one, which features transport, guide, and museum tickets for a pretty reasonable €82 per person.
+I’d recommend this one, which features transport, guide, and museum tickets for a pretty reasonable €87 per person.
 If you have to change your mind Get Your Guide offer free cancellation up to 24 hours before the event.

 7. Make Your Own Espadrilles!